Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/running.md

-After running the analysis once, you can reuse the `*.xdb` database files generated, using modified analysis scripts, by running either the `mach hazards analyze` command above, or with `haz-js/run-analysis.sh` (pass `--list` to see ways to select even more restrictive parts of the overall analysis; the default is `gcTypes` which will do everything but regenerate the xdb files).
+After running the analysis once, you can reuse the `*.xdb` database files generated, using modified analysis scripts, by running either the `mach hazards analyze` command above, or by adding on `mach hazards analyze <step>` to run a subset of the analysis steps; `mach hazards analyze -- --list` to see step names.

-Also, you can pass `-v` to get exact command lines to cut & paste for running the various stages, which is helpful for running under a debugger.
+Also, you can pass `-- -v` to get exact command lines to cut & paste for running the various stages, which is helpful for running under a debugger.

 ## Overview of what is going on here